action.skip

 Note

-If you are having trouble creating a new Megaport account, or logging in to an existing account, see Megaport Portal Authentication FAQs.
+If you are having trouble creating a new Megaport account, or logging in to an existing account, see Megaport Portal Authentication Frequently Asked Questions (FAQs).

-This topic describes how a Company Admin can make it mandatory or optional for users to log in to the Megaport Portal with Multi-Factor Authentication (MFA).
+This topic describes how to set up Multi-Factor Authentication (MFA) for users to log in to the Megaport Portal.
 It also describes how to reset MFA for your users, and how to review the MFA status of all users in your company.

 About Multi-Factor Authentication